lmarkus/Scratch101/README.md

 ## Class 2
-Number Guessing Game
+Number Guessing Game Part 1 - You guess the computer's number [Link](https://scratch.mit.edu/projects/157331086/)

 Special note: Class 2 should begin with and explanation of Flow Diagrams.

-### Objectives Part 1 - You guess the computer's number
+### Objectives
 * Input / Output
 * Variables
 * Random Number generation
 * If - else statements.
+* Forever Loops

+### Variations
+* Limit the number of guesses a player has

-Class #3
+## Class 3
-Number Guessing Game - The computer guesses your number
+Number Guessing Game Part 2 - The computer guesses your number

+### Objectives
+* Other types of loops (While loops vs For Loops)
+* Stop conditions for loops

 Class #4